 Social engineering attack techniques can be identified in five different forms such as;

-Scareware approaches victims making them scare of something that is not real.
+Scareware approaches victims, making them scared of something that is not real.
 For instance, you may get a message like

 offering you to install a tool they recommend (most of the time, a malicious link)

-- Pretexting The attacker cleverly drafts lies pretending they have the authority to get your personal information such as phone numbers, bank account numbers, and Passport details.
-The words may come to you even with the perfect logos, letterheads of the important officials to trick you.
+The attacker cleverly drafts lies pretending they have the authority to get your personal information such as phone numbers, bank account numbers, and Passport details.
+The words may come to you with the perfect logos, letterheads of the important officials to trick you.

 Scams attempting to take user credentials to hack your accounts and consequently blackmail, can be categorized as phishing.Find more information of how to identify which link is fake or real.